-§ 105-130.5B.
+§ 105-153.6.
 Adjustments when State decouples from federal accelerated depreciation and expensing.

-(a) Special Accelerated Depreciation. - A taxpayer who takes a special accelerated depreciation deduction for property under section 168(k) or 168(n) of the Code must add to the taxpayer's federal taxable income eighty-five percent (85%) of the amount taken for that year under those Code provisions.
-A taxpayer is allowed to deduct twenty percent (20%) of the add-back in each of the first five taxable years following the year the taxpayer is required to include the add-back in income.

-(b) 2009 Depreciation Exception. - A taxpayer who placed property in service during the 2009 taxable year and whose North Carolina taxable income for the 2009 taxable year reflected a special accelerated depreciation deduction allowed for the property under section 168(k) of the Code must add eighty-five percent (85%) of the amount of the special accelerated depreciation deduction to its federal taxable income for the 2010 taxable year.
-A taxpayer is allowed to deduct this add-back under subsection (a) of this section as if it were for property placed in service in 2010.

-(c) Section 179 Expense. - For purposes of this subdivision, the definition of section 179 property has the same meaning as under section 179 of the Code.
-A taxpayer who places section 179 property in service during a taxable year must add to the taxpayer's federal taxable income eighty-five percent (85%) of the amount by which the taxpayer's expense deduction under section 179 of the Code exceeds the dollar and investment limitation for the taxable year.
+- (a) Special Accelerated Depreciation.
+A taxpayer who takes a special accelerated depreciation deduction for that property under section 168(k) or 168(n) of the Code must add to the taxpayer's federal taxable income or adjusted gross income, as appropriate, eighty-five percent (85%) of the amount taken for that year under those Code provisions.
+For taxable years before 2012, the taxpayer must add the amount to the taxpayer's federal taxable income.
+For taxable year 2012 and after, the taxpayer must add the amount to the taxpayer's adjusted gross income.
+A taxpayer is allowed to deduct twenty percent (20%) of the add-back in each of the first five taxable years following the year the taxpayer is required to include the add-back in income. - (b) 2009 Depreciation Exception.
+A taxpayer who placed property in service during the 2009 taxable year and whose North Carolina taxable income for the 2009 taxable year reflected a special accelerated depreciation deduction allowed for the property under section 168(k) of the Code must add eighty-five percent (85%) of the amount of the special accelerated depreciation deduction to its federal taxable income for the 2010 taxable year.
+A taxpayer is allowed to deduct this add-back under subsection (a) of this section as if it were for property placed in service in 2010. - (c) Section 179 Expense.
+For purposes of this subdivision, the definition of section 179 property has the same meaning as under section 179 of the Code.
+A taxpayer who places section 179 property in service during a taxable year must add to the taxpayer's federal taxable income or adjusted gross income, as appropriate, eighty-five percent (85%) of the amount by which the taxpayer's expense deduction under section 179 of the Code exceeds the dollar and investment limitation for that taxable year.
+For taxable years before 2012, the taxpayer must add the amount to the taxpayer's federal taxable income.
+For taxable year 2012 and after, the taxpayer must add the amount to the taxpayer's adjusted gross income.
 For taxable years 2010, 2011, and 2012, the dollar limitation is two hundred and fifty thousand dollars (\$250,000) and the investment limitation is eight hundred thousand dollars (\$800,000).
 For taxable years beginning on or after 2013, the dollar limitation is twenty-five thousand dollars (\$25,000) and the investment limitation is two hundred thousand dollars (\$200,000).